Bank Certificates of Deposit vs. Brokered CDs

 If you want to get out of a bank CD early, usually you must give up some interest but you get to keep your entire capital.
 Before you get any CD, you should be well informed about what you are buying by asking the right questions.

-Questions to Ask About Any Certificate of Deposit You Buy
+Questions to Ask About Any CD

 Fees take a chunk out of any earnings you make in your CD.
-Most of the time banks don’t charge fees on CDs but brokerage firms often do.
+Most of the time banks don’t charge fees on CDs, but brokerage firms often do.
 It’s important to know exactly what you’re being charged and how it will affect your actual earnings.

 Who Has the Highest Rates?

 For investors with lower amounts of money, usually online banks have the very best rates.
-If you have a significant amount of money to invest – $100,000 or more – sometimes you can negotiate higher CD rates with your bank.
+If you have a significant amount of money to invest—$100,000 or more—sometimes you can negotiate higher CD rates with your bank.
 Often local banks will give you better rates than big national banks.

-How Much Penalty Do You Pay for Early Withdrawal?
+What's the Penalty for Early Withdrawal?

 Most banks charge early withdrawal penalties equal to 90 days of interest.
 But this can vary from bank to bank, so it’s important to check.
-With brokered CDs, you have to sell your CDs like a stock or bond, so it’s a good idea to make sure that you have the money to stick with the CD the whole time - as there is no guarantee of the price you’ll get.
+With brokered CDs, you have to sell your CDs like a stock or bond, so it’s a good idea to make sure that you have the money to stick with the CD the whole time, as there is no guarantee of the price you’ll get.

-How Difficult is the CD to Understand?
+How Difficult Is the CD to Understand?

 Who Issued the CD?

-Most People Are Better Off with Bank CDs
+Most People Are Better off With Bank CDs

 Generally speaking, you need to have a significant amount of money to put into CDs in order to justify using a brokerage firm.
 Most people are better off getting CDs from their local bank or an online bank.